REUTERS NEXT-Notable quotes from the Reuters Next conference | Science-Environment

 "Recycling can't compete with overproduction.
 So what we need is limits on virgin plastic production."
 PERRY WARJIYO, GOVERNOR OF INDONESIA'S CENTRAL BANK

-"Our current projection is inflation starting (to rise) above 3% and moving up towards 4% sometimes in second quarter or early third quarter 2023.
-But by nature, interest rate decisions need to be forward-looking, needs to be preemptive, need to be front-loading."
+"Our current projection is inflation starting (to rise) above 3% and moving up towards 4% sometime in second quarter or early third quarter 2023.
+But by nature, interest rate decisions need to be forward-looking, need to be preemptive, need to be front-loading."
 ANNA KOMINIK, ASIA PACIFIC DIRECTOR AT BOEING UNIT WISK

 PETER BOONE, CEO OF SWISS CHOCOLATE MAKER BARRY CALLEBAUT (On ending child labour in the cocoa supply chain): "We cannot close our eyes to something which is out there we know should not be part of our supply chain."